hoko/hoko-docs/_posts/2015-03-31-ios-deeplinking.md

 {% endhighlight %}

 If you choose not to have a completion block, you can use the `openSmartlink:` method without the 2nd parameter.

+## Metadata

+The passing of `metadata` through **Smartlinks** involves securely saving data on the HOKO platform and retrieving it when the smartlink is opened in the application.
+This allows the developer to pass sensitive information through deeplink.

+To make sure that developers have greater control on how this metadata is consumed, upon generating a Smartlink through a `HOKDeeplink` object, you can specify the `redeemLimit` of a given `HOKDeeplink` object.
+This allows you to control how many times a given Smartlink is opened and can actually retrieve sensitive information saved in the metadata field.

 ## Deep link filtering (optional)